Fumoi Self-Cleaning Litter Box Review (2026): Worth It?

 If your cat seems hesitant about the jump height, a small step stool beside the entry point can help.
 The three-legged cat Oliver managed without one, but every cat is different.

-The Litter-Robot 4 comparison matters most.
-At roughly three times the Fumoi's price, it offers an enclosed design with active odor management, a lower step-in height for senior cats, a proven track record spanning multiple years, and a customer support team that actually responds when things go wrong.
+At roughly three times the Fumoi's price, the Litter-Robot offers an enclosed design with active odor management, a lower step-in height for senior cats, a proven track record spanning multiple years, and a customer support team that actually responds when things go wrong.
 The Fumoi's case against it: Agnes The Tuxedo conducted a two-week side-by-side odor test and found comparable odor control when the Fumoi's waste bin was emptied on schedule.
 For buyers whose primary concern is odor and who have healthy adult cats, the short-term performance gap is smaller than the price gap suggests.
+See our Litter-Robot 4 review for a full breakdown.

-The Neakasa M1 ranked above the Fumoi in Paradise Home's YouTube roundup of the top five self-cleaning boxes for 2025, but both occupy the same price tier and feature set.
-The Fumoi's dual-sensor advantage and slightly larger drum give it an edge for multi-cat households focused on safety.
+Fumoi vs. Neakasa M1: The Neakasa M1 ranked above the Fumoi in Paradise Home's YouTube roundup of the top five self-cleaning boxes for 2025, but both occupy the same price tier and feature set.
+The Fumoi's dual-sensor advantage and slightly larger 95L drum give it an edge for multi-cat households focused on safety.

 What Real Owners Say

 The best way to understand this product is through the people who live with it daily.
-Here are voices from across the satisfaction spectrum.
+Here are voices from across the satisfaction spectrum, drawn from 460 Amazon reviews we read in full.

-Across 2,100+ total Amazon reviews, the distribution holds steady: about 82% report a satisfactory experience, and both Amazon and Target verified purchase data confirm this split.
+Across 2,189 total Amazon reviews, the distribution holds steady: about 83% report a satisfactory experience.
+The split is confirmed at scale.

 Frequently Asked Questions